 You want to measure the size of your particles, but flow cytometry measurements are in arbitrary units.
 Use Rosetta Calibration to convert the arbitrary units of the light scattering signal to nanometers, know what you are measuring, and compare your measurements to other flow cytometers and laboratories.

 How does Rosetta Calibration work?

-- run the beads
+- you run the beads

 Rosetta Calibration is developed to standardize flow cytometry measurements on spherical particles <2000 nm, such as extracellular vesicles and liposomes.
 One vial of Rosetta Calibration beads contains sufficient material to calibrate your flow cytometer 25 times.
 We recommend to calibrate your flow cytometer weekly.
 If you change the settings on the scatter channels, you need to repeat the calibration.
 We currently support the following flow cytometers:

 - Beckman Coulter Astrios

 - Beckman Coulter CytoFlex

 - Beckman Coulter Navios

 - Becton Dickinson FACSAria II